softdevteam/mattermost-github-integration/README.md

 If you don't want to use a secret set the field to `None`.

+## Supported Events

+Not all Github events are forwarded to Mattermost.
+Currently supported events are:

+* Commit pushes and comments
+* Issues (open, close, comment)
+* Pull Requests (create, merge, remove, comment)
+* Create/Delete repositories
+* Create/Delete branches and tags

+All other events will report back to GitHub with `400 Not Implemented`.

 ## Known issues

 - Channel names need to use the spelling that is used in their URL (the channel ID), e.g. instead